Azure/ResourceModules/modules/insights/action-group/README.md

 | [`voiceReceivers`](#parameter-voicereceivers) | array | The list of voice receivers that are part of this action group. |
 | [`webhookReceivers`](#parameter-webhookreceivers) | array | The list of webhook receivers that are part of this action group. |

+### Parameter: `groupShortName`

+The short name of the action group.

+- Required: Yes
+- Type: string

+### Parameter: `name`

+The name of the action group.

+- Required: Yes
+- Type: string

 ### Parameter: `armRoleReceivers`

 The list of ARM role receivers that are part of this action group.
 Roles are Azure RBAC roles and only built-in roles are supported.

 - Required: No
 - Type: array
 - Default: `[]`